-We introduce the mid-crustal discontinuity in dip angle because we find that we are unable to fit our observations over large areas, particularly in Tibet, without it.
-Figure 5 illustrates this point.
-The difference between Love and Rayleigh wave phase speeds at Point A in Tibet (Fig. 5a) cannot be fit with a model in which the dip angle is constant in the crust (black line), but can be fit when we allow dip angle to change once discontinuously in the crust (red line).
-We choose the value of one third of the crustal thickness as the location of the discontinuity in accordance with the study of Deng et al. [2015], who observed a discontinuity at about this depth in northern Tibet based on joint inversion of surface wave dispersion and receiver function data.
-In contrast, in some areas the data can be fit by the model with a constant crustal dip, such as Points B and C in the Qilian and Chuandian terranes (Fig. 5b,g).
+We introduce a sharp mid-crustal vertical gradient in dip angle, referred to here for simplicity as a discontinuity, because we find that we are unable to fit our observations over large areas, particularly in Tibet, without it.
+Fig. 5 illustrates this point.
+The difference between Love and Rayleigh wave phase speeds at Point A in Tibet (Fig. 5a) cannot be fit with a model in which the dip angle is constant in the crust (black line, 1-dip), but can be fit when we allow dip angle to change once discontinuously in the crust (red line, 2-dip).
+We choose the value of one-third of the crustal thickness as the location of the discontinuity in accordance with the study of Deng et al. (2015), who observed a discontinuity at about this depth in northern Tibet based on joint inversion of surface wave dispersion and receiver function data.
+In contrast, in some areas, the data can be fit by the model with a constant crustal dip, such as Points B and C in the Qilian and Chuandian terranes (Figs 5b and g).
 At Point D in the Yunnan-Guizhou plateau (Fig. 5j), two crustal dip angles are needed to fit the data but the misfit produced by the single dip model is not as large as within Tibet.

-We use the China reference model produced by Shen et al. [2016] as the crustal reference around which perturbations are applied in the inversion.
-This is an isotropic model based on Rayleigh wave data, which most strongly constrain the elastic modulus L (related to V{sv} in a TI medium).
-We use the model to define a reference for the four elastic moduli and density: $A_0(r)$, $C_0(r)$, $N_0(r)$, $L_0(r)$, and $\rho_0(r)$, where r is the radius within the Earth.
-Also, we use it to define sedimentary structure (seismic velocities and density increase linearly with depth and thickness), Moho depth, and Q(r), which we do not change in the inversion.
+We use the China reference model produced by Shen et al. (2016) as the crustal reference around which perturbations are applied in the inversion.
+This is an isotropic model based on Rayleigh wave data, which most strongly constrain the elastic modulus L (related to V{SV} in a TI medium).
+We use the model to define a reference for the four elastic moduli and density: $A_0(r)$, $C_0(r)$, $N_0(r)$, $L_0(r)$ and $\rho_0(r)$, where r is the radius within the Earth.
+Also, we use it to define sedimentary structure (seismic velocities and density increase linearly with depth and thickness), Moho depth and Q(r), which we do not change in the inversion.

-Based on data sensitivity (e.g., Fig. 4c,d), we apply several prior constraints to the seven depth-dependent parameters that describe the oriented elastic tensor.
-We apply weaker constraints on parameters that are highly data sensitive, and stronger constraints on parameters to which the data have little sensitivity.
-Therefore, the shear moduli L and N are relatively weakly constrained, and are perturbed within the range of $L_0(1\pm0.3)$.
-In contrast, the compressional moduli are strongly constrained, and we set $C = (1.77)^2 L \approx 3.13N$ where 1.77 is the Vp/Vs ratio, and similarly we set $A=(1.77)^2N$.
-Thus, the inherent P-wave anisotropy $\epsilon=(A-C)/2C$ equals inherent S-wave anisotropy $\gamma=(N-L)/2L$.
-The modulus $\eta=F/(A-2L)$ is freely perturbed within

-[0.8,1.1].
-This is a narrower range for η than used by Xie et al. [2015] (in that work $\eta \in [0.6,1.1]$) in order to eliminate the in strike angle.
-Xie et al. [2015] found that two groups of models with orthogonal strike directions fit the data equally well, and these two groups of models have similar inherent S-wave anisotropy and dip but different values of η .
+Based on data sensitivity (e.g. Figs 4c and d), we apply several prior constraints to the seven depth-dependent parameters that describe the oriented elastic tensor.
+We apply weaker constraints on parameters to which data are highly sensitive, and stronger constraints on parameters to which the data have little sensitivity.
+Therefore, the shear moduli L and N are relatively weakly constrained, and are perturbed within the range of $L_0(1 \pm 0.3)$.
+In contrast, the compressional moduli are strongly constrained, and we set $C = (1.77)^2$ $L \approx 3.13$ N where 1.77 is the Vp/Vs ratio, and similarly we set A $= (1.77)^2 N$.
+Thus, the inherent P-wave anisotropy $\varepsilon = (A - C)/2C$ equals inherent S-wave anisotropy $\gamma = (N - L)/2 L$.
+The modulus η = F/(A - 2L) is freely perturbed within the range [0.8,1.1].
+This is a narrower range for η than used by Xie et al. (2015) (in that work η $\in [0.6, 1.1]$) in order to eliminate the strike angle ambiguity.
+Xie et al. (2015) found that two groups of models with orthogonal strike directions fit the data equally well, and these two groups of models have similar inherent S-wave anisotropy and dip but different values of η .
 Therefore, reducing the range of η eliminates this bifurcation and simplifies the resulting models.
-We discuss the impact of this constraint on the strike angle in section 5.2.
-The dip angle θ and strike angle φ range between 0° and 90° .
+We discuss the impact of this constraint on the strike angle in Section 5.2.
+The dip angle θ and strike angle φ range between 0° and 90°.